Light-HD/jetsonmitrccar/FAQ.md

 If you have solutions for common pitfalls (maybe things you experienced yourself) please add those to this file.

+## Pulling Upstream improvements

+If you want to incorporate commits that have been made available on the main repository of the course, please follow these steps:

+`git remote add upstream [GITUPSTREAMREPOURL]` replace `[GITUPSTREAMREPOURL]` with the main repository of your class.

+`git fetch`

+To merge the latest version from master:
+`git pull upstream master`

 ## Sourcing

 After you compiled this repository, respectively ROS workspace with `catkin_make` and want to run something from the terminal,